CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

     </tr>
     <tr>
       <td>Phishing</td>
-      <td>A series of attacks that use identity theft as a mechanism to get a user to perform an action harmful to oneself, the equipment used, the data stored and network linked to.</td>
+      <td>A series of attacks that use identity theft as a mechanism to get a user to perform an action harmful to themselves, the equipment used, the data stored and the network they are connected to.</td>
     </tr>
     <tr>
       <td>Password</td>